 The life cycle of the Emerald Ash Borer includes the beetle laying eggs in the top of the tree in the summer.
 These eggs hatch in the spring turning to cream-colored larvae that feed beneath the bark creating “S-shaped” patterns under the bark.
 The larvae turn into the metallic green ash-boring beetle as adults.

-Treatment for Emerald Ash Borer for Residents of Aston, PA
+Treatment for Emerald Ash Borer in Aston, PA

 Pesticides and insecticides are readily available in hardware stores to help control and treat Emerald Ash Borer infestation.
 However, only some ash trees can recover from an EAB infestation.
 Carefully inspect the severity of the infestation and consider the tree’s overall health.
 If you are unsure of your tree’s condition, you can contact a certified arborist in Aston to perform a diagnostic examination.
 The arborist will be able to determine whether the tree needs to be removed or can be treated to preserve its life.
 Consider long-term costs as the treatment requires maintenance and yearly insecticide expense.